pluser/resonite-operator/README.md

 # resonite-operator
-A Kubernetes operator implementation for hosting the (headless) servers of the Resonite VR Platform.
+A Kubernetes operator implementation for hosting the (headless) servers of the Resonite VR platform.